peachcloud/peach-buttons/README.md

 In the intended implementation of PeachCloud, `peach-menu` will subscribe to `peach-buttons` events.

-_Note: This module is a work-in-progress.
-Buttons need debouncing._
+_Note: This module is a work-in-progress._

 ### Pin to Button to Button Code Mappings